About Us

 Rose will be a familiar face to many on the Coast, and brings a wealth of knowledge and experience to her role after many years working as an enrolled nurse within the West Coast health system.
 Rose has worked both within the hospital system, and as a primary care nurse, owner and director at Coastal Health medical centre.

-Rose will be assisting Calum with surgical procedures.
+Rose assists Calum with surgical procedures.